dedan/roomie/docs/features.md

 features

+* if I decided against using the FB login I could offer that I just generate an email address that people connect with the craigslist offer
 * directly post to craigslist (if possible)
 * save email templates for searchers
   - this could also be solved by searchers having a profile with which they apply, but one of the key features is the *no signup effor* of the searchers